CURE: Privacy-Preserving Split Learning Done Right: Related Work

-Split Learning (SL)~\cite{Gupta2018} is a machine learning method that enables model training on distributed data sets without requiring the exchange of raw data among participants.
-It achieves this by splitting the machine learning model architecture into sections, each managed by a different party.
-SL first gained recognition with a distributed deep learning model called SplitNN~\cite{vepakomma2018split} to help simplify the health entities to collaboratively train deep learning models without sharing raw sensitive data which is considered more resource-efficient than state-of-the-art collaborative machine learning methods such as federated learning~\cite{shokri2015privacy,2017federated,thapa2021advancements}.
-This technique has opened up possibilities for various configurations designed to different practical health settings~\cite{li2023split,satpathy2024collective,poirot2019split,poirot2020split,joshi2022performance} offering configurations including the vanilla configuration~\cite{vepakomma2018split,majeed2021vanilla,zhang2020split} where the network is split into two parts from a specific cut layer.
-Each client trains a partial deep network independently, allowing for more secure and privacy-preserving machine learning applications.
-Additionally, vertical split learning~\cite{allaart2022vertical,ads2021multi} involves different parties holding different features of the dataset~\cite{navathe1984vertical,navathe1989vertical}.
-In contrast, horizontal split learning involves different dataset samples held by various parties to be processed independently~\cite{ceri1982horizontal,ra1993horizontal} to enhance query performance which refers to how quickly and effectively the system can distribute data across multiple parties by localizing data access.

-Soon after SL gained recognition in the machine learning field, several attacks were developed to attain the raw data that is being processed through the split learning pipeline unveiling the critical privacy leakage issue to a spectrum of adversarial attacks, including inference attacks~\cite{pasquini_unleashing_2021,erdougan2022unsplit}, hijacking attacks~\cite{Fu_Ma_Zhu_Hu_Zhao_Jia_Xu_Jin_Zhang_2023}, backdoor attacks~\cite{Yu_Wang_Zeng_Zhao_Pang_Wu_2023,yu2024chronic}, feature distribution attacks~\cite{gawron2022feature}, data reconstruction attacks~\cite{yu2024sia}, and property inference attack~\cite{parisot2021property}.
-Thus, SL requires integration of further privacy mechanisms to mitigate the aforementioned attacks.
+\textbf{Split Learning (SL)}~\cite{Gupta2018} is a machine learning technique that allows model training on distributed datasets without the need to exchange raw data between participants.
+SL accomplishes this by dividing the ML model into sections, each handled by a different party.
+It gained recognition with SplitNN~\cite{vepakomma2018split}, as a more resource-efficient model than approaches like FL~\cite{shokri2015privacy,2017federated,thapa2021advancements}.
+It enables various configurations ~\cite{li2023split,satpathy2024collective,poirot2019split,poirot2020split,joshi2022performance}, including the \textit{vanilla configuration}~\cite{vepakomma2018split,majeed2021vanilla,zhang2020split}, where the network is divided at a specific split layer.
+Additionally, \textit{vertical SL}~\cite{allaart2022vertical,ads2021multi} involves different parties holding different features of the dataset~\cite{navathe1984vertical,navathe1989vertical}.
+In contrast, \textit{horizontal SL} involves different dataset samples held by various parties to be processed independently~\cite{ceri1982horizontal,ra1993horizontal} to enhance query performance.
+Soon after SL gained recognition, several attacks were developed, including inference attacks~\cite{pasquini_unleashing_2021,erdougan2022unsplit}, hijacking attacks~\cite{Fu_Ma_Zhu_Hu_Zhao_Jia_Xu_Jin_Zhang_2023}, backdoor attacks~\cite{Yu_Wang_Zeng_Zhao_Pang_Wu_2023,yu2024chronic}, feature distribution attacks~\cite{gawron2022feature}, data reconstruction attacks~\cite{yu2024sia}, and property inference attack~\cite{parisot2021property}.